Wildland Fire Information

 • See the press release on the fire ban here.

-Fire Potential is High
+Fire Potential: High

 • There is a significant fire potential outlook for Summer 2025.

-• Since March 2025, a moderate drought as been affecting the Pacific Northwest region, including areas within and around Mount Rainier National Park with hot, dry, above normal temperatures and below normal percipitation.
+• Since March 2025, a moderate drought as been affecting the Pacific Northwest region, including areas within and around Mount Rainier National Park with hot, dry, above normal temperatures and below normal precipitation.
 Source: Drought.gov.

 • Within Mount Rainier, an acceleration in tree mortality has been identified due to drought and disease with a heavy amount of down woody material offering higher amounts of fuel.